IonicaBizau/code-style/README.md

 :book: :bookmark_tabs: Ionică Bizău's JavaScript Code Style :books: :heart:
 ===================================================
-**OK.** Now you want to contribute to one of my projects I maintain.
+**OK.** Now you want to contribute to one of my projects I maintain. :heart:

-:heart: That's awesome. :green_heart: The content below is for you. :sunglasses:
+That's awesome.
+The content below is for you. :sunglasses:

+[Open issues](/code-style/issues) with any questions, ideas, fixes etc. :innocent:

 # Contents
  - [Variable declarations](#variable-declarations)
    - [Variables](#variables)
    - [Constants](#constants)